rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

    - Matching tabs with highlighted keywords
    - Options to open tabs or highlight keywords in the original pages

+### Managing Indexed Tabs

+1. Click on the Tab AI Assistant icon in your toolbar
+2. Click "View All Indexed Tabs" link
+3. Browse, filter, and manage your indexed tabs:
+   - **Filter**: Use the search box to filter tabs by title, URL, or content
+   - **Sort**: Sort tabs by recency, oldest first, or alphabetically
+   - **Manage**: Open tabs or remove them from your index
+   - **Sync**: Update your tab index by clicking "Sync All Tabs"

 ### Settings

 Click "Show Settings" in the popup to: